 There are two kinds of child custody decisions:

 Physical Child Custody

-Physical child custody refers to the time the children will live with each parent.
+Physical child custody refers to the time the children will live with each parent after Divorce proceedings have been finalized.
 If the Parents are sharing time with the children in a substantially equal manner, this is generally referred to as Joint Physical Custody.
 If one parent has the predominant amount of time with the children and the other parent is but an infrequent visitor in the children’s lives, then that generally describes a Sole Legal Custody order.

 Joint Physical Custody